gokulm/BoltOn/docs/index.md

-BoltOn is an [open source](https://github.com/gokulm/BoltOn), light-weight and modular application framework that can be used in any .NET application types like Console Application, MVC, WebAPI, Windows Service etc.
+BoltOn is an [open source](https://github.com/gokulm/BoltOn) library which can be used to build a .NET application (like Console, MVC, WebAPI, Windows Service etc.,) with proper separation of concerns quickly.

 Quick start
 ============